0

 Zoning Code Update and 5-Year Complimentary Strategies

-Zoning Code Update: Launching this fall to clarify rules, reduce inconsistencies, apply the CP identified incentives, and guide development toward community-serving housing and commercial spaces.
+Zoning Code Update: Launching last fall to clarify rules, reduce inconsistencies, apply the CP identified incentives, and guide development toward community-serving housing and commercial spaces.
+Thank you to everyone who participated in the introductory webinars and feedback survey!

 FAQs: